Unbanx Data Protection Notice

 Unbanx may provide personal data to the following categories of recipient:

-Data buyers on the Streamr Marketplace.
+Data buyers on the Unbanx Marketplace.

 To law enforcement agencies or regulatory authorities on receipt of a valid court order or where expressly required under legislation and only to the extent required by law.

-n the event of a corporate sale, merger, reorganisation, sale of assets, dissolution, or other business-related event, your information may be transferred as part of the assets of Unbanx.
+In the event of a corporate sale, merger, reorganisation, sale of assets, dissolution, or other business-related event, your information may be transferred as part of the assets of Unbanx.

 How Long Do We Keep Your Data?